hcmarque/SQL-Managed-Instance-Disaster-Recovery-Architecture-Design/README.md

 </p>

-## Step 3: Create the Virtual Network on booth Regions
+## Step 3: Create the Virtual Network on both Regions

 * 3.1 Inside of the MarketPlace, search for Virtual Netowork and create the Virtual Network clicking in `Create` as demonstrated on the picture below.